mephistolie/compost/ui/README.md

 ### Buttons

 * `CircleIconButton` is a round button with icon.
 * `CircleImageButton` is a round button with image.
-Useful when need to use a pixel image.
+Useful when need to use a multicolor image.
 In other cases use function above.
 * `TextButton` is a button with text inside.

 ### Checkboxes

 * `Checkbox` is an animated analogue of standard Checkbox with customizable shape.
 * `CircleCheckbox` is an `Checkbox` implementation with circle shape.
-* `RoundedCheckbox` is an `Checkbox` implementation with rounded rectangle shape.
+* `RectangleCheckbox` is an `Checkbox` implementation with rectangle shape.
+Supports corner radius.

 ### Radio Buttons
 * `RadioButton` is a customizable analogue of standard RadioButton.